TechnoSavage/runZero/sdk-sample-scripts/ShodanVulns/README.md

 pipenv shell
 ```
 - In your runZero console, navigate to Account -> Custom Integrations -> Add custom integration.
 Name the integration consistent to the parameter RUNZERO_IMPORT_TASK_NAME in the .env file.
 Optionally upload an image for the source.
-(This step is optional; the script will create the source if it doesn't already exist.)

 - run the script to sync assets.
 Sync can be scheduled with a job scheduler such as cron